 Identifier resolution is the process of determining the binding of an Identifier using the LexicalEnvironment of the running execution context.
-During execution of ECMAScript code, the syntactic production PrimaryExpression : Identifier is evaluated using the following algorithm:
+During execution of ECMAScript code, Identifier Resolution is performed using the following algorithm:

 - 1. Let env be the running execution context's LexicalEnvironment. - 2.
 If the syntactic production that is being evaluated is contained in a strict mode code, then let strict be true, else let strict be false. - 3.
 Return the result of calling GetIdentifierReference function passing env, Identifier, and strict as arguments.